linkedin/rest.li/Validation-in-Rest_li_converted.md

 As a best practice, Rest.li validation annotation should not conflict with schema validation rules and custom validation rules specified in the schema.
-For example, @`ReadOnly` should only be used to enforce that an optional field is not present.
+For example, `@ReadOnly` should only be used to enforce that an optional field is not present.
 It should not be specified for a required field, making missing required field value valid.